Raymo: Cast

+As per the film's opening credits:

+All Ok and Raghu Dixit, uncredited, appear as themselves.

+Soundtrack

 Release

 The film was released on 25 November 2022 in theatres.

-Home media

-The satellite and digital rights were sold to Zee Kannada and ZEE5.

 Reception

 Sridevi S of The Times of India gave 3 out of 5 stars and wrote "Director Pavan Wadeyar has, in places, resurrected Googly.
 He also strikes the right chord in emotional scenes.
 Overall, Pavan has done a thorough job.
 Since this is a musical love story, Arjun Janya could have experimented a bit with the music which just sits right with the story and doesn’t stand out."
 OTTPlay gave 2.5 out 5 stars and wrote "Raymo, definitely has a few moments to savour but the gross silliness and lack of logic in the story, particularly in the second half, come as major disservices.
 If you are willing to test out what Kannada cinema has to offer this weekend, give ,Raymo, a chance but this review recommends that you proceed with caution."